What I’m Watching Closely This Year

 This year, I'm watching signals: how people feel, how fast homes move (or don't), where supply quietly unlocks, and what gets built when uncertainty lingers.
 These are the pressure points where I think a shift could mean big changes to the market.

 • Sentiment: Rates matter.
 Confidence matters more.
 I’ve been saying this all year as we navigate economic and administration changes that have had some effect but not to the largest culprit: consumer sentiment.
 Buyers and sellers still respond emotionally.
 They’re waiting for clarity, permission, or a “signal” that things are safe again.
 Mortgage applications are increasing but buyers are just sitting at the door waiting to step in.
+Some good news, Redfin is calling next year the beginning of "The Great Reset"—wages are projected to grow faster than home prices (first time since 2008).
 Once sentiment shifts, movement will follow…quickly.

 • Inventory Velocity: There’s been a shift in pricing as stagnant home price appreciation last year didn’t lead to more sales, it led to which sold and which didn’t.
 How quickly homes’ go under contract—especially within specific price ranges and neighborhoods—will matter more than construction costs.
 Stale listings don’t mean buyers disappeared, they mean pricing missed the market.
 Ignore rising inventory in the headlines—velocity tells the truth.